kamilkisiela/apollo-angular/docs/source/basics/local-state.md

 If you'd like a deep dive into the `clientState` config properties, we recommend checking out the [`apollo-link-state` docs](/docs/link/links/state.html).
 Otherwise, get ready to learn about these properties gradually as we build queries and mutations for local data.

-> If you'd like to see full example, please open our [example app](https://stackblitz.com/edit/apollo-angular-state) on StackBlitz.
+> If you’d like to follow along, please open our [example app](https://stackblitz.com/edit/apollo-angular-local-state) on StackBlitz.
+Since this example lives in the apollo-link-state repository.

 <h2 id="mutations">Updating local data</h2>